adyu1121/BFsharp/README.md

 >DotNet Framework : 6.0

 ## How to use it to your .Net project.
-First, Using NameSpace BrainFuck.BFShap
+First, Using NameSpace BrainFuck.BFSharp
 ----------
-`using BrainFuck.BFShap`
+`using BrainFuck.BFSharp`

 Next, define twe function .
 --------